zedlopez/ifm/Writing with Inform.md

 	A dead end is a kind of room.

-Any dead end that we make is also a room, so it has all of the properties and behaviour of a room.
-For instance, every room is either "lighted" or "dark", and the default is to be lighted.
-But we can reverse that convention for dead ends, and we can also fill in some other properties:
+Any `dead end` that we make is also a `room`, so it has all of the properties and behaviour of a room.
+For instance, every room is either `lighted` or `dark`, and the default is to be lighted.
+But we can reverse that convention for `dead ends`, and we can also fill in some other properties:

 	A dead end is a kind of room with printed name "Dead End" and description "This is a dead end.
 You'll have to go back the way you came."
 A dead end is usually dark.